-3.8.
-Special Cases
+3.8 Special Cases

 In some instances, students may not have a regular assessment on record.
 These students may be included or excluded from the participation calculation and may also count for or against participation.
-These conditions can be found in Table 3.8.
+These conditions can be found in table 3.8.

 TABLE 3.8.
-Condition under which a student missing regular administration test score may or may not count in participation rates ndition EOG EOC The ACT WorkKeys Do Not Count for or Against Participation 1.
-Students with a North Carolina Department of Public Instruction approved medical exception do not count for or against participation calculations. ~ ~ ~ ~ 2.
-Grade eleven repeaters who have a previous The ACT assessment score do not count for or against participation, as they are not eligible to test. ~ Co unt as Nonparticipants 3.
-Students who are absent from the assessment count in participation calculations as nonparticipants. / / ✓ / 4.
-4. Students whose tests were declared a misadministration or are invalidated and did not have an opportunity to test again, count in participation as non-participants. ~ ~ ~ ~ Co unt as Participants 5.
-Students who take at least one part of a multi-part assessment count as participants. / / 6.
-Students who are instructed on the North Carolina Extended Content Standards and whose Individualized Education Program designates participation in the NCEXTEND1 Alternate Assessment count in participation calculations as participants. ~ ~ ~ 7.
-Students who have received The ACT or WorkKeys Exemption count in participation calculations as participants. ✓ ✓ 8.
+Condition under which a student missing a regular administration test score may or may not count in participation rates ndition EOG EOC The ACT WorkKeys Not Count for or against Participation 200 200 1.001 ,, or many s 1.
+Students with a medical exception approved by the Office of Accountability and Testing do not count for or against participation calculations. \checkmark \checkmark \checkmark ~ 2.
+Grade eleven repeaters who have a previous The ACT score do not count for or against participation, as they are not eligible to test. ~ Co unt as Nonparticipants 3.
+Students who are absent from the assessment count in participation calculations as nonparticipants. \checkmark \checkmark \checkmark 4.
+Students whose tests were declared a misadministration or are invalidated and did not have an opportunity to test again, count in participation calculations as nonparticipants. \checkmark \checkmark \checkmark ~ Co unt as Participants 5.
+Students who take at least one part of a multi-part assessment count in participation calculations as participants. \checkmark \checkmark 6.
+Students who meet the eligibility requirements and take the NCEXTEND1 alternate assessment count in participation calculations as participants \checkmark \checkmark \checkmark 7.
+Students who have received The ACT or WorkKeys exemption count in participation calculations as participants. \checkmark \checkmark 8.
 Students who meet the eligibility requirements and take the College-and-Career Readiness Alternate Assessment (CCRAA) count in participation calculations as participants. ~ 9.
-Students who earn credit in a course from out of state or private/home school count in participation calculations as participants. ~ 10.
-English Learner (EL) students in their first or second year in U.S. schools count in participation calculations as participants. ✓ / ✓ ✓
+Students who earn credit in a course from out of state or from a private or home school count in participation calculations as participants. \checkmark